antonfirsov/docs/2023/09-Sep/system-text-json-v8/system-text-json-v8.md

 will result in metadata caches being recomputed _on each serialization operation_.
 Even though we mitigated some of these performance issues in .NET 7 using a shared cache scheme, it is still the case that caching and reusing `JsonSerializerOptions` singletons in user code is the optimal course of action.

-For this purpose, we shipped analyzer [CA1869](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1869) which will emit a relevant warning whenever it detects single-user options instances.
+For this purpose, we shipped analyzer [CA1869](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1869) which will emit a relevant warning whenever it detects single-use options instances.

 ## Extend `JsonIncludeAttribute` and `JsonConstructorAttribute` support to non-public members

-The `JsonIncludeAttribute` and `JsonConstructorAttribute` are attributes that let users opt specific members into the serialization contract for a given type (properties/fields and constructors respectively).
+The `JsonIncludeAttribute` and `JsonConstructorAttribute` are annotations that let users opt specific members into the serialization contract for a given type (properties/fields and constructors respectively).
 Until now these were limited to public members, but this has now been relaxed to include non-public members:

 ```csharp
 string json = JsonSerializer.Serialize(new MyPoco(42)); // {"X":42}